ITtoken/C-selfLib/README.md

 > 2. base on c++ v-11.

 ## 1. Thread
-Thread lib is a decoration fro the linux pthread api, just for using convenience.
+Thread lib is a decoration for the linux pthread api, just for using convenience.

 Usage simple example: